AI Apprenticeships in Oxford

 At Your Premises

-For employers who prefer face-to-face, we deliver at your Oxford offices or facilities.
-Same programme, same quality, in-person facilitation on-site.
+For employers who prefer face-to-face, we deliver at your Oxford offices.
+Same programme, same quality.

 Dedicated Coach

-Every learner gets a dedicated skills coach who understands their role, their industry, and their goals.
-Regular 1-to-1 progress reviews throughout the apprenticeship.
+Every learner gets a dedicated skills coach who understands their role, industry, and goals.

-Can Oxford employers use the Apprenticeship Levy for AI training?
+Can Oxford employers use the Levy for AI training?

 Yes.
-Any employer paying the Apprenticeship Levy (annual pay bill over £3 million) can use their existing levy funds for AI apprenticeships.
-This includes Oxford Biomedica, Immunocore, Sophos, University of Oxford, and other major Oxford employers.
-TESS Group delivers remotely across Oxford and the Oxford-Cambridge Arc, so your team trains from your own offices.
-Non-levy employers access 95% government co-funding, paying just 5% of training costs.
+This includes Oxford Biomedica, Immunocore, Sophos, University of Oxford, and other major regional employers.
+TESS Group delivers remotely throughout Oxford and the Oxford-Cambridge Arc.
+Non-levy employers access 95% government co-funding.

-Do I need a training provider based in Oxford?
+Do I need a provider based in Oxford?

-No. Apprenticeship training can be delivered remotely by any ESFA-approved provider in England.
-TESS Group is Ofsted Good-rated and delivers live, interactive training to Oxford employers via Zoom or Microsoft Teams.
-There is no requirement for your provider to have a physical office in Oxford.
-What matters is the quality of training, the qualifications included, and the support your learners receive.
+No. Apprenticeship training can be delivered remotely by any DWP-approved provider in England.
+TESS Group is Ofsted Good-rated and delivers live training via Zoom or Microsoft Teams.

 Absolutely.
-Because training is delivered live online, team members at the Science Park, Headington, Cowley, Harwell, Cambridge, and anywhere else in the Oxford-Cambridge Arc can join the same cohort.
-This also works for employers with teams spread across other UK regions.
+Team members at the Science Park, Headington, Cowley, Harwell, Cambridge, and anywhere in the Arc can join the same cohort.

-Every TESS programme includes up to five qualifications: the apprenticeship standard itself, Microsoft Certifications (AI-900 or MS-900), NCFE Digital Qualifications, vendor-specific credentials (Google AI Essentials, Power Platform), and a portfolio of workplace evidence.
-Most competitors offer 0-1 additional certifications beyond the standard.
+Every programme includes up to five qualifications: the apprenticeship standard, Microsoft Certifications, NCFE Digital Qualifications, vendor-specific credentials, and workplace evidence.

 How quickly can we get started?